Hazelnut Butter

 Instructions:

-- Blend - Transfer the hazelnuts to a high-powered food processor.
-Process continuously for 8 to 12 minutes, stopping to scrape down the sides every 2 minutes.
-The hazelnuts will go through several stages: first a coarse crumb, then a thick paste, then a smooth and creamy butter.
-Be patient and do not add liquid too early as this can cause the mixture to seize.
+Transfer the hazelnuts to a high-powered food processor.
+Process continuously for 8–12 minutes, stopping to scrape down the sides every 2 minutes.
+The hazelnuts will go from coarse crumb to thick paste to smooth creamy butter. - Season

-- Store - Transfer to a clean glass jar.
-Hazelnut butter will keep at room temperature for up to 2 weeks or in the refrigerator for up to 2 months.
-Natural separation is normal — simply stir before using.
+Transfer to a clean glass jar.
+Keeps at room temperature for up to 2 weeks or refrigerated for up to 2 months.

 Common Mistakes: